DevMountain/react-drills/README.md

 </details>

+### Question #2

-2. Create an app where there is an array of data (in the component's state) that is shown on the screen as a list
+Create an app where there is an array of data (in the component's state) that is shown on the screen as a list

 ### Solution
 <details>
 <summary><code> App.js </code></summary>